Babrak Karmal: Later life and death

 Many years after the end of his leadership, he denounced the Saur Revolution of 1978 in which he took part, taking aim at the Khalq governments of Taraki and Amin.
 He told a Soviet reporter:

 It was the greatest crime against the people of Afghanistan.
 Parcham's leaders were against armed actions because the country was not ready for a revolution...
 I knew that people would not support us if we decided to keep power without such support.

-For unknown reasons, Karmal was invited back to Kabul by Najibullah, and "for equally obscure reasons Karmal accepted", returning on 20 June 1991. (this could have been on the recommendation of Anahita Ratebzad who was very close to Karmal and also respected by Najibullah).
+Karmal was invited back to Kabul by Najibullah, and "for equally obscure reasons Karmal accepted", returning on 20 June 1991 (this could have been on the recommendation of Anahita Ratebzad who was very close to Karmal and also respected by Najibullah).
 If Najibullah's plan was to strengthen his position within the Watan Party (the renamed PDPA) by appeasing the pro-Karmal Parchamites, he failed – Karmal's apartment became a center for opposition to Najibullah's government.
 When Najibullah was toppled in 1992, Karmal became the most powerful politician in Kabul through leadership of the Parcham.
 However, his negotiations with the rebels collapsed quickly, and on 16 April 1992 the rebels, led by Gulbuddin Hekmatyar, took Kabul.
 After the fall of Najibullah's government, Karmal was based in Hairatan.
 There, it is alleged, Karmal used most of his time either trying to establish a new party, or advising people to join the secular National Islamic Movement (Junbish-i-Milli).
 Abdul Rashid Dostum, the leader of Junbish-i-Milli, was a supporter of Karmal during his rule.
 It is unknown how much control Karmal had over Dostum, but there is little evidence that Karmal was in any commanding position.
 Karmal's influence over Dostum appeared indirect – some of his former associates supported Dostum.
 Those who spoke with Karmal during this period noted his lack of interest in politics.
 In June 1992 it was reported that he had died in a plane crash along with Dostum, although these reports later proved to be false.

 In early December 1996, Karmal died in Moscow's Central Clinical Hospital from liver cancer.
 The date of his death was reported by some sources as 1 December and by others as 3 December.
 The Taliban summed up his rule as follows:

 [he] committed all kinds of crimes during his illegitimate rule ...
 God inflicted on him various kinds of hardship and pain.
 Eventually he died of cancer in a hospital belonging to his paymasters, the Russians.